 I was very interested in renewable energy and I was a member of CU’s 2002 Solar Decathlon team, but I specialized in structural engineering and joined a small Denver firm in the fall of 2003.
 Over my nearly six years there, I worked on a variety of residential and commercial building projects including single family homes, large condo complexes, and office buildings.
 I even performed a foundation design review on St. Anthony’s hospital and engineered many of the aluminum and glass storefronts in Belmar including the movie theater.

 While I enjoyed the work of solving problems as an engineer, I had grown increasingly concerned about political issues facing our state and nation and felt I could no longer stand on the sidelines.
 I started volunteering and taking night classes in political science, and I ultimately left my engineering job to devote my career to solving public policy problems instead.
 After working for leaders like Max Tyler and Ed Perlmutter, I decided to run for office myself.

 The 2016 campaign was quite an adventure.
 Attending scores of community meetings and knocking on thousands of doors, I learned so much about the people of Jefferson County – their daily lives, their hopes and dreams, and their concerns and fears.
 The 2017 legislative session as an even bigger adventure as my colleagues and I grappled with the numerous challenges facing Colorado and achieved many bipartisan successes.
-Read my end-of-session report here, and check out my priorities for the 2018 session here.
+Read my 2017 end-of-session report here, and check out my priorities for the 2018 session here.

 Even in these times of great uncertainty, it is truly an honor that I get to wake up every day and work for a better future for all of us.
 Looking back on all of the opportunities I had growing up, I am more committed than ever to making sure the next generation has every opportunity to pursue their own American dream.